-Paul now proceeds from the role of the Trinity in giving the gifts, in bestowing ministries, and producing the results to those who have the gifts.
-God gives each believer a function to do and each function is different.
+Paul now proceeds from the Trinity’s role in giving the gifts, bestowing ministries, and producing the results to those who have the gifts.
+God gives each believer a function to do, and each function is different.

 But the manifestation of the Spirit is given

 The word “manifestation” carries the ideas of clear, evident, make known.
 Each of the believer’s gifts makes obvious the Holy Spirit endowment of capacities to the church.
 God wants each believer to manifest his gifts in the local church.
 If he does not use his gifts, then he hides the rich diversity of gifts received from the Holy Spirit.
 This is a supernatural dynamic, not a natural dynamic.
 It goes beyond natural function and natural talents such as leading, speaking or singing.
 The Holy Spirit supernaturally confers gifts upon believers, not an institution.